mccanne/sharkfest/README.md

 ## Getting Back in the Game!

 * Zed & Brim
+    * Search-like experience optimized for Zeek and Suricata
+        * Zeek
+        * Suricata
     * (quick demo of pcap drag into Brim)
-    * (pcaps/xxx.pcap)[pcaps/xxx.pcap]

 ![Brim App](fig/brim-grab.png)

 ## Our Research Team

+We realized there was an interesting problem to explore here beyond Zeek and Suricata
+* Not a typical, focused startup
+* A research effort
+* An open-source project

-Pretty early on, we realized we weren't a typical startup maniacally focused on a go-to-market and instead embraced the idea that we'd take our time as a "research project"... we are just now transitioning from research to execution...
+We are just now transitioning from research to execution...

 #### Front end
 * James Kerr